jawahars16/website/README.md

-# Official repository for jawahar.tech
+# Code repository for jawahar.tech